stormpath/stormpath-dotnet-documentation/docs/login.rst

 Targeting an Account Store
 ..........................

-One use for the pre-login handler is to target a specific Account Store or Organization during login:
+A common use for the pre-login handler is to target a specific Account Store or Organization during login:

 .. literalinclude:: code/login/prelogin_target_dir.cs
     :language: csharp